View Enoch Ward's Obituary on AugustaChronicle.com and share memories

 He leaves to cherish his legacy and fond, loving memories; his children, Kevin L. Ward of Martinez, GA and Kiffiny (Carlos) Carter of Grovetown, GA; three grandchildren, Brynn Edith Ward, Kale Joseph Carter, and Karrington Elaina Carter; two brothers, Charles Ward of Rancho Cucamonga, CA and Dr. Bennie (Gabi) Ward of Waco, TX; five sisters, Grace Gray of Pottstown, PA; Irene (William) Sua of East Stroudsburg, PA; Katherine (John) Brown of Raleigh, NC; Joann (Tom) Ogburn of Mission Viejo, CA; and Dr. Peggie (Wayne) Koon of Augusta, GA; two aunts, Julia Reuben of Fishers, IN and Henrietta "Dolly" Herrington of Sylvania, GA; two brothers-in-law, George (Odessa) O'Neal and Robert O'Neal; special relatives, Sheryl Lynne Monroe Jones, Mary Ann Turner, Doris (Felix) Rodriguez, and Beverly O'Neal; a host of nieces, nephews, cousins, other relatives and friends; and a loving and devoted church congregation.

 Due to the Covid-19 guidelines, there will be a private ceremony and burial.
 However, family and friends may still pay final respects on Saturday, April 4, 2020 or Sunday, April 5, 2020 from 2:00 p.m. until 5:00 p.m. at W.H.
 Mays Mortuary.
+The family will announce a Memorial Service at a later date.
 In lieu of flowers, the family is asking that donations be made to First Metropolitan Baptist Church, 3719 Belair Road, Augusta, GA 30909.
 Thank you for your prayers and understanding.
 May God continue to bless you.

 Sign the guestbook at AugustaChronicle.com/obits